This post may contain some affiliate links which means we can earn commission at no extra cost to you.

 Situated in the neighbouring town to Ramla L-Hamra, Il-Logga Boutique Hotel is the perfect place to stay if you want to make the most of your beach stay.

 The best thing about Gozo is that it’s so small that basically anywhere is close!
-So rest assured that you’ll be close to everything here.
+Rest assured that you’ll be close to everything here.
 Check it out here.

 How To Get There